-Maybe you don’t like eating breakfast several hours later than usual while being surrounded by people who justify drinking large quantities of vodka and sparkling wine by mixing it with orange juice.
-Or maybe you generally like brunch, but you don’t currently want to be in a loud place where people are having mild panic attacks trying to decide between pancakes and eggs.
+Maybe you don’t like eating breakfast several hours later than usual, surrounded by people who justify drinking large quantities of vodka and sparkling wine by mixing it with orange juice.
+Or maybe you generally like brunch, but don’t currently want to be in a loud place where people are having mild panic attacks trying to decide between pancakes and eggs.
 That’s when you can use this guide.
 We’ve pulled together a bunch of places where you should be able to eat a low-key weekend meal, probably pretty efficiently, without having to speak to more than one person.
 Maybe two, tops.